Mountjoy Prison: Main Prison

 Mountjoy Prison is constructed along a radial design with four main wings, A through D, each of which has three landings, as well as an underground basement landing.
 The wings are connected to a central circle, known simply as 'the circle'.
 When originally built in 1850 it had 500 cells each of which was designed for single capacity.
 Many parts of the original building have either been renovated or destroyed.
 At the time of the 2009 inspection, there were 371 cells in the main unit of the prison.
 These are the original cells which were built in 1850 for single occupancy.
 Their size varies from 3.91 m × 2.06 m to 3.43 m × 2.06 m.
 The prison was built with in-cell sanitation but this was removed in 1939 when it was deemed that 'prisoners were using too much water'.
 However, all cells in the main jail have in-cell sanitation following refurbishment in the period 2010 to 2015.
 These cells contain a toilet, a sink, a television and a small kettle.

 Facilities in the prison include gymnasiums, computer classes, carpentry, masonry and a wide variety of school activities such as music, drama and cookery.
-Prisoners can undertake to complete academic exams in school such as Junior Certificate, Leaving Certificate and even Open University.
+Prisoners can undertake to complete academic exams in school such as Junior Certificate, Leaving Certificate and Open University.
 Additionally, there is an on-site kitchen and bakery where trusted inmates are given employment under supervision.